cdransf/cd-11ty/src/posts/2018/fcc-chairman-boosts-telecom-companies,-throws-silicon-valley-under-the-bus.md

 ---
 date: '2018-09-05'
+title: 'FCC chairman boosts telecom companies, throws Silicon Valley under the bus'
+description: "There's absolutely a legitimate conversation to be had here in terms of what to do about privacy and speech in the Facebook and Twitter era.
+And that may or may not involve crafting new regulations.
+But it might be nice if people wised up to the fact that a huge swath of the conversation is being dictated not by parties acting in good faith with a genuine eye on valid solutions, but by telecom monopolies eager to pee in the discourse pool simply to fatten their wallets."
 draft: false
-title: FCC chairman boosts telecom companies, throws Silicon Valley under the bus
 tags: ['politics', 'net neutrality']
 ---